klaatu01/serverless-plugin-woodchuck/README.md

 ## Features

-* Zero-config: Works out of the box without any extra configuration, by getting the 'default' version of woodchuck for your region.
+* Zero-config: Works out of the box without any extra configuration, by getting the 'default' version of Woodchuck for your region.

 ## Install